-Table 5.3.5.: Minimum Requirements For Planned Villages in RP-2 Land Use Designation Project Acreage 160/319 320/640 640/2259 2560+ Clustering Ratio for Planned Village projects of any size - Requires that the gross number of allowable dwelling units are clustered to achieve a minimum of 3.5 to 4 units per net acre.
-Clustering up to 6 units per net acre is permitted for planned villages that utilize Transfer of Development Rights. % of total Neighborhood Retail and Shopping Square Footage Required On-Site 50% 75% 100% 100% % of total Community Commercial Square Footage Required On -Site - - 25% 50% Open Space Requirement As determined by the net result of the required minimum clustering ratio.
+Table 5.3.5.: Minimum RecDesignation juirements F or Planned V illages in RP- 2 Land Use Project A Project Acreage 160/319 320/640 640/2259 2560+ Clustering Ratio for Planned V of allowable dwelling units are of Clustering up to 6 units per net Development Rights. lustered to ach acre is permit hieve a minimum ted for planned of 3.5 to 4 units villages that utiliz per net acre. ze Transfer of % of total Neighborhood Retail and Shopping Square Footage Required On-Site 50% 75% 100% 100% % of total Community Commercial Square Footage Required On -Site - - 25% 50% Open Space Requirement As determined by the net result of the required minimum clustering ratio.